Holidays

 24 KM

-Feeling refreshed from your stay at the onsen, today you will experience the Kumano Kodo in a different way- by Kawabune (a flat-bottomed wooden boat) along the Kumano River (subject to availability & weather conditions).
-Following the route taken by many pilgrims before you will sail down the river to Shingu, home of the Kumano Hayatama Taisha, one of the 'three great shrines of Kumano'.
-The Hayatama Taisha has occupied the banks of the river since the 12th century though it has undertaken some rebuilding in recent years.
-According to Shinto creation myth, three kami descended to earth on a rock near the shrine and it is worshiped as a sacred object.
+Feeling refreshed and invigorated from your stay at the onsen, today you will experience the Kumano Kodo in a different way - by Kawabune (a flat-bottomed wooden boat) - gliding along the Kumano River (subject to availability & weather conditions).
+Following the route taken by many pilgrims before you, you will sail downriver to Shingu, home of the Kumano Hayatama Taisha, one of the three 'Grand Shrines of Kumano'.
+The Hayatama Taisha has occupied the banks of the river since the 12th century, although it has undergone some rebuilding in recent years.
+According to Shinto creation myth, three kami descended to earth, landing on a rock near the shrine that is worshipped as a sacred object.
 Take your time to explore the shrine before boarding the train to Kii-Katsuura at the mouth of the river.
-Kii-Katsuura was once a small fishing port but today is a popular Onsen town after the discovery of the fantastic hot springs.
-You will have the opportunity to enjoy the beach and relax in the onsen at your hotel before dinner, the perfect end to your day on the Kumano Kodo.
+Kii-Katsuura was once a small fishing port, and today is a popular onsen town after the discovery of the outstanding hot springs.
+You will have the opportunity to enjoy the beach and relax in the onsen at your hotel before dinner - the perfect end to your day on the Kumano Kodo.

 Accommodation